chrislusf/glow/README.md

 # Purpose

 Glow is providing a library to easily compute in parallel threads or distributed to clusters of machines.
+This is written in pure Go.

+I am also working on a Go+Luajit system, https://github.com/chrislusf/gleam , which is more flexible and more performant.

 # Installation
 ```